-- Concerns about a child or a disclosure should be immediately raised with the DSL (Designated Safeguarding Lead) who will help decide whether a referral to children's MASH (Multi Agency Safeguarding Hub) or other support is appropriate in accordance with Devon Children and Families Partnership (DCFP) Threshold Tool. - If a referral is needed then the DSL (Designated Safeguarding Lead) should make this rapidly and have the necessary systems in place to enable this to happen.
-However, anyone can make a
+x.
+Concerns about a child or a disclosure should be immediately raised with the DSL (Designated Safeguarding Lead) who will help decide whether a referral to children's MASH (Multi Agency Safeguarding Hub) or other support is appropriate in accordance with Devon Children and FamiliesPartnership (DCFP) Level of Need Tool9.

+If a referral is needed then the DSL (Designated Safeguarding Lead) should make this rapidly and have the necessary systems in place to enable this to happen.
+However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves.